RudraPP/Reset-WindowsUpdateComponentsAndAutopatchPolicyConflict/README.md

 .SYNOPSIS
-Reset-WindowsUpdateComponentsAndAutopatchPolicyConflict.ps1 - Resets the Windows Update components
+Reset-WindowsUpdateComponentsAndAutopatchPolicyConflict.ps1 - Resets the Windows Update components and Autopatch registry conflict.

 .DESCRIPTION
 This script will reset all of the Windows Updates components to Default Settings and helps with AutoPatchConfigurationsIssue